 On the other hand, some Christians believe in the superintendence of the Creator, yet they do not extend that to the area of science.
 This is a distressing paradox.
 The atheistic scientist functions in a way that he doesn’t believe, and the Christian believes in a way that he doesn’t function.

 In reality, they both believe that science is a realm from which you can extract God and still maintain the integrity of the discipline.
 But, if you do, then who governs the discipline of science?
 “Nothing” cannot govern something.
 Either God governs it, or man does.
 There is no neutral area in between.

 The idea of neutrality so permeates our culture that we do not realize how many areas of our life it has infiltrated and caused us to think unbiblically.
 It affects more than just the area of science.
 For example, what about government, and the idea of the separation of church and state?
 Doesn’t this idea advocate that there is a neutral, middle ground, where moral and religious absolutes don’t belong?
 But then, what do laws do, if not legislate morality?
 What are the implications when we compartmentalize life into sacred and secular realms?

 What are the consequences when we remove Biblical truth from a section of our society for the sake of tolerance?
 When Biblical truth is removed, what is going to take its place?
 Something will fill it.
 It will not remain void.

 What does the idea of neutrality do to our understanding of Scripture, church, family and education?
 You see, this false idea undermines our faith little by little, and as a result, our effectiveness for God’s Kingdom.
 I challenge you to turn back to the Bible as your primary source.
 Examine it.
 Consider where the myth of neutrality has influenced your life.

-This was published as an article in the Spring 2004 Think and Believe.
+Originally published in the Spring 2004 issue of Think and Believe.

 Please call our office or email us at email@example.com for additional resources on these subjects.